Easy Creamy Balsamic Vinegar Dressing

-This classic balsamic vinaigrette recipe has always been my favorite.
+This creamy balsamic vinegar dressing has always been my favorite.

-My mom made her secret balsamic vinaigrette recipe for so many years that she got sick of it and switched to a yogurt based dill dressing.
+It was originally my mom’s recipe, and she made it for so many years that she got sick of it and switched to a yogurt-based dill dressing.
 I, however, don’t think I’ll ever get sick of the traditional vinegar topping.
 It’s sweet, tangy and tastes delicious on more than just salad.

 What Is Balsamic Vinaigrette?